whoisbel/JLabs/README.md

 ## Notes

 - Backend uses SQLite with Prisma ORM
-- Prisma automatically creates the database and seeds user data in the Docker image
+- Prisma automatically creates the database and seeds sample user data in the Docker image
-- When running without Docker, make sure .env is present in backend and run `npm run prisma:setup`
+- When running without Docker, ensure `.env` is present inside `backend/` before running `prisma:setup`